Creating a smoother equipment checkout process for YSDN

 Toolbox Complete Walkthrough

 If curious about Toolbox's full functionality, this is a walkthrough for the full platform!
-(All use cases)
+(Video displays all use cases)

 The context behind the platform is what made this project interesting: this experience demanded a very specific treatment as we had to design for very specific needs for specific users.
 Crafting the experience all the way from interviews, to testing, and to a finalized solution was an awesome learning experience.